charlesgobina/api-bookstore/README.md

-# BookStore
+# Bookstore
-The Bookstore is a website that enable users to:
+The bookstore is a website that enable users to:
 * Display a list of books.
 * Add a book.
 * Remove a selected book.